helio-leao/stream-csv/README.md

 npm run write
 ```

-This will create a file named `output.csv` in the project directory.
+This will create a file named `file.csv` in the project directory.

 ### Read Script